-Later that year, construction began on the Airport rapid rail station, one of many rail construction projects during the 1980s.
+The Airport rapid rail station was one of many rail construction projects during the 1980s.
 In May 1980, West Peachtree Street, between Baker and North Avenue, reopened to through traffic after being closed for more than two years for subway construction.
 By September 1982, the Peachtree Center and West End stations began revenue service; by December the Arts Center and Midtown stations began revenue service.
 And in December 1984, five new stations opened: Lindbergh Center, Lenox, Brookhaven, Oakland City and Lakewood/F. McPherson.
-Four months after opening the stations and nine miles of track, rail ridership was up 29%.

 By June 1996, MARTA had completed more than 20 major projects including the North Line, the new Perry Boulevard compressed natural gas (CNG) bus facility, new RideStores, ITS projects, escalator rehabilitation, mid-life overhaul of some rail cars, and automatic train announcements.
 The new seven-mile North Line included the Buckhead, Medical Center, and Dunwoody Stations and represented the first time in MARTA’s history that a line segment spanned all three funding jurisdictions (City of Atlanta, Fulton County, and DeKalb County).